fontello/fontello/README.md

 ## License

-Fontello code (all files, except fonts) is distributed under MIT licence.
+Fontello's code (all files, except fonts) is distributed under MIT licence.
 See [LICENSE](https://github.com/fontello/fontello/blob/master/LICENSE) file for details.

 Embedded fonts are distributed under their primary licences (SIL OFL / CC BY / CC BY-SA).
 See section [Embedded Fonts](#embedded) above for credits & links to fonts homepages.

 Generated fonts are intended for web usage, and should not be considered/distributed as independed artwork.
-Treat Fontomas as a `fonts archiver`.
-Please, credit the original font creators.
+Treat fontello as a `fonts archiver`, and credit original font creators, according to their licences.
-Credit to Fontomas is not required :)
+Credit to fontello is not required :)